estheragbaje/react-bubbles/README.md

 ii.
 Implement Authentications

 - [ ] Describe how web servers work.
+      The web servers work in the following way:
+      i.
+Browser Resolves the Domain Name to an IP Address ii.
+Browser Requests the Full URL
+      iii.
+Web Server sends the Requested Page iv.
+Browser Displays the Webpage

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.